 That’s about to change.

-In the outdoor garden, they’ll have to stand on their own roots and deal with sun, wind, and critters.
+In the outdoor garden, your tomato plants have to stand on their own roots and deal with sun, wind, and critters.

 About 7-10 days before planting them outdoors, help acclimate them to temperatures, sunlight, and wind.